Anastasios-K/Time_Series_forecasting_CNN/README.md

  - To execute the whole process:
     - Run the main.py
     - the execution also includes:
-        1. preparation of the saved_models and saved_reports directories in the root path
+        1. preparation of the saved_models and saved_reports directories in the root path.
-        2. saving plots, learning rate logs and exploration reports in the root path
+        2. saving plots, learning rate logs and exploration reports in the root path.
-        3. saving the best weights of each trained model in the saved_models directory
+        3. saving the best weights of each trained model in the saved_models directory.
-        4. saving the training progress report of each trained model in the saved_reports directory
+        4. saving the training progress report of each trained model in the saved_reports directory.

  - To change a general parameter:
     - Change the value of the corresponding parameter